dghubble/coreloko/README.md

     sudo ./coreloko init

-Generate user-data for nodes.
-The coreos-baremetal [example clusters](https://github.com/coreos/coreos-baremetal/tree/master/examples) will be the choices in future.
-Until then, please continue to use coreos-baremetal for these.

-    ./coreloko userdata etcd
-    ./coreloko userdata etcd3
-    ./coreloko userdata k8s
-    ./coreloko userdata torus

-For now, a small cloud-config adds your SSH public keys to nodes.
+Generate Ignition user-data for nodes.
+By default, a minimal Ignition file with your SSH public key will be generated.

     ./coreloko userdata